learn-the-web/topics/advanced-performance-checklist/index.md

       - 'Appropriate PNGs have reduced colour palettes.<br>[ImageAlpha](http://pngmini.com/)'
       - 'Use CSS sprites or DataURIs where appropriate.'
       - 'Page scrolling is smooth.'
+      - 'Web fonts have been sub-set to reduce file size.'

   - title: 'Code'
     items: